mavillez/Oblivion/docs/source/information.rst

 5. Scheduler & Prioritization
 -----------------------------

-* Job scheduler	SLURM
+* Job scheduler: SLURM

-* Job prioritization	fairshare, waiting time in queues, job size
+* Job prioritization:	fairshare, waiting time in queues, job size, QOS.

 6. Nodes Exclusivity
 --------------------

 User can set exclusivity of the compute nodes by using ``#SBATCH --exclusive`` in the submission script.
-Otherwise the resources manager may also allocate the compute nodes to other jobs providing there are cores not being used.
+Otherwise the resources manager (SLURM) may also allocate the compute nodes to other jobs.

 7. Partitions
 -------------